Air Force of the Democratic Republic of the Congo: History

 In the 1980s the air force was theoretically organised into the 1er Groupement Aérien, at Kinshasa (N'djili Airport?), with the 19th Logistics Support Wing (C-130s and Dakotas), the 12th Liaison Wing (helicopters, MU-2Js, and Cessna 310Rs) and the 13th Training Wing.
-The 2e Groupement Aérien Tactique at Kamina comprised the 21st Fighter-Attack Wing with Mirage 5s and MB.326Ks, and the 22nd Tactical Transport Wing, with 221 Squadron operating the two of three originally delivered Buffalos.
+The 2e Groupement Aérien Tactique at Kamina Air Base comprised the 21st Fighter-Attack Wing with Mirage 5s and MB.326Ks, and the 22nd Tactical Transport Wing, with 221 Squadron operating the two of three originally delivered DHC-5 Buffalos.

 The extreme corruption of the force meant that Zairian aircraft were more often used for private 'business' of their fliers and their superiors than operations against rebels.
 From an originally delivered eight Dassault Mirage 5Ms, only seven were left by 1988, with five being lost in different accidents.
 By the mid-1990s the last three were sold.
 Michela Wrong's In the Footsteps of Mr. Kurtz: Living on the Brink of Disaster in the Congo reports a story that the remaining Mirages were sold in France whilst there for maintenance, in order to finance a Zairian Air Force commander's retirement.

 The FAZ played little part in the First Congo War, with most aircraft inoperable.
 Some aircraft were imported and used by Serbian mercenaries, but had little operational effect.
 The FAC has reportedly hired Georgian ex-military pilots to train FARDC pilots in counterinsurgency operations, who may also have participated in combat operations.

 Two FAC Mi-24 helicopters were shot down in Rutshuru, North Kivu, by M23 rebels around January 27, 2017.
 In 2022, the Air Force supported efforts by the FARDC to counter an offensive by M23 militants in eastern Congo.

-As of January 2023, there are media reports of an FAC Su-25 being shot at over North-Eastern Congo, near the Rwanda border.
+In January 2023, there were media reports of an FAC Su-25 being shot at over North-Eastern Congo, near the Rwanda border.